 Ground Allspice: Ground allspice adds a depth of flavor to so many dishes and it has a savory-sweet flavor.

 Salt: Elevates the overall flavor of any dish.
-Always salt in moderation in accordance with your dietary preferences.
+Always salt in moderation in accordance with your dietary preferences, even in apple cinnamon compote.

 Instructions

-Prepare your apples: Peel, core and dice your apples as uniformly as possible.
+Prepare your apples: Peel, core and dice your apples as uniformly as possible for a perfect apple cinnamon compote experience.

 Dice the shallot: Peel and dice the shallot finely.